JohnnyTeutonic/MLP_Template/README.md

 # MLP_Template
 Experiment with creating an MLP from scratch in C++
-## WIP
+## Supported Features
 - supports multiple hidden layers
-- suports both classification and regression using softmax outputs or sigmoid outputs depending on the task
+- suports multi-class and binary classification
 ## Requirements
 - C++ 17
 - Built using MSVC
 ## File information
-- src/neural_network_multiclass.cpp can be used for multi-class classification and binary classification and is the main class to use for this project
+- include/multiclass.hpp can be used for multi-class classification and binary classification and is the main class to use for this project.
+- include/template_neuralnet.hpp is the same code as above but has been made generic by using templates - this means you can use feature vectors of arbitrary numeric types.
 ## Build instructions on Windows
 - from the root directory of the project, using the Visual Studio Developer command prompt, run the following commands:
 ```